-- Represented a Honduran man in a pro bono international parental kidnapping case, in which the client returned home from work to find that his wife had taken their 22-month-old daughter and illegally smuggled herself and the child into the United States.
-Utilizing provisions of the Hague Convention and International Child Abduction Remedies Act, won a federal court case ordering the child be returned to the client’s custody in Honduras, and then successfully reunited the father and child with the help of the Honduran government, despite challenges resulting from U.S. Immigration policies that prevented the father from traveling to the United States to take custody of the child.
+- Represented a Honduran man in a pro bono international parental kidnapping case, in which the client returned home from work to find that his wife had taken their 22-month-old daughter and illegally smuggled herself and the child into the U.S. Utilizing provisions of the Hague Convention and International Child Abduction Remedies Act, won a federal court case ordering the child be returned to the client’s custody in Honduras, and then successfully reunited the father and child with the help of the Honduran government, despite challenges resulting from U.S. Immigration policies that prevented the father from traveling to the U.S. to take custody of the child.

 - In collaboration with the National Center for Missing and Exploited Children and under terms of the Hague Convention and International Child Abduction Remedies Act, reunited a Honduras-based father with his missing sons and daughter after his ex-wife smuggled herself and their children through Mexico to illegally live in the United States.